liquibase/liquibase-test-harness/README.md

 ## DiffCommandTest
-This test compares two databases using Liquibase Diff command, then makes new changelog file based on this diff, apply this changelog to targetDatabase and check there is now unexpected diffs between this databases.
+This test does next things
+   * read `src/test/resources/harness-config.yml` and `src/main/resources/liquibase/harness/diff/diffDatabases.yml` to find
+    databases that need to be compared
+   * create a diff based on 2 databases (targetDatabase and referenceDatabase) from `diffDatabases.yml`
+   * generate changelog based on diff
+   * apply generated changelog to targetDatabase
+   * check diff between the target and reference databases again.
+   * if some diffs still exists, match them with the expected diff from `diffDatabases.yml`

 #### Warning: this is destructive test, meaning it will change state of targetDatabase according to referenceDatabase

 ## Running the Tests